11 Ways to Respond Effectively to Manipulative Apology Patterns

 2. Conditional Language

 Conditional wording is another manipulative apology method.
-If someone uses “but” or “if,” this means that they’re not taking responsibility.
+Suppose Someone uses “but” or “if,” this means that they’re not taking responsibility.
 They may say, “I’m sorry, but I was under a lot of stress,” or “I’m sorry if I upset you, but I didn’t mean to.”
 This eliminates the mistake that was made.
 Instead of taking on full responsibility, the apology depends on the other person’s response to the misunderstanding.

 Conditional apologies sometimes rationalize misconduct with an excuse.
 “I’m sorry if you misunderstood me” shifts blame from the apologizer to the sufferer.
 The person apologizes as if a miscommunication or external circumstance caused the incident, not as if they did something wrong.